Join the B'nai Shalom team and see why faculty, and staff love B'nai!

 B’nai Shalom is an equal opportunity employer.
 We offer a full range of benefits including paid vacation, paid sick days, health, vision and dental insurance, and profession development opportunities.
 We operate on an academic calendar and there are paid holidays when school is closed.

-- Applicable laws, regulations, and standards pertaining to school nursing practice
+- ensuring that both schools are in compliance with applicable laws, regulations, and standards pertaining to school nursing practice

 Skills related to this important role include the ability to:

 - Deal tactfully with others and exercise good judgment in appraising situations